Microalgae are a renewable source of feed, fuel and nutrition.

 The most promising algae are then used in an adaptive evolution (mutagenesis/selection) experiment to select for algae with certain attributes (e.g. fast growth or high lipid accumulation properties).

 We use bioprocess engineering in facilities for algae cultivation and maximum lipid accumulation.
-We then scale up algae cultures and after extensive outdoor testing at pilot scale, algae are grown at large scale in our Algae Energy Farm at Pinjarra Hills.
+We then scale up algae cultures and after extensive outdoor testing at pilot scale, algae can be grown at large scale in the Algae Energy Farm at Pinjarra Hills.

 What can you use the algae for?